Virginia Personal Injury Law and Settlements

 Damages Available in Virginia Personal Injury Cases

-• Pain & Suffering: under Virginia law, injured plaintiffs can also collect damages for mental pain & suffering related to the physical injuries caused by the defendant’s negligence.
+• Pain and Suffering: under Virginia law, injured plaintiffs can also collect damages for mental pain & suffering related to the physical injuries caused by the defendant’s negligence.
+This is usually the largest element of damages in any Virgina personal injury lawsuit.

 • Medical Expenses: Virginia accident victims are entitled to compensation for the full cost of all medical care and treatment for the injuries caused by the defendant’s negligence.
 The plaintiff is entitled to recover the full cost as long as the treatment is medically necessary and reasonable.
 This includes the cost of future medical treatment that may be required down the road.’